 - 1. District Employees.
 Teachers generally have the most direct contact with students on a day-to-day basis.
 As a result, they must be aware of their role in responding to crisis situations.
 This also applies to non-teaching school personnel who have direct contact with students.
 All staff shall be aware of the school district's Crisis Management Policy and their own building's crisis management plan.
 Each school's building-specific crisis management plan shall include the method and dates of dissemination of the plan to its staff.
 Employees will receive a copy of the relevant building-specific crisis management plans and shall receive periodic training on plan implementation. - 2.
 Students and Parents.
 Students and parents shall be made aware of the school district's Crisis Management Policy and relevant tailored crisis management plans for each school building.
 Each school district's building-specific crisis management plan shall set forth how students and parents are made aware of the district and school-specific plans.
-Students shall receive specific instruction on plan implementation and shall participate in a required number of drills and practice sessions throughout the school year.

-B. Planning and Preparing for Fire

-- Designate a safe area at least 50 feet away from the building to enable students and staff to evacuate.
-The safe area should not interfere with emergency responders or responding vehicles and should not be in an area where evacuated persons are exposed to any products of combustion.
-(Depending on the wind direction, where the building on fire is located, the direction from which the fire is arriving, and the location of fire equipment, the distance may need to be extended.) - 2.
+Students shall receive specific instruction on plan implementation and shall participate in a required number of drills and practice sessions throughout the school year. - B. Planning and Preparing for Fire - 1.
+Designate a safe area at least 50 feet away from the building to enable students and staff to evacuate.
+The safe area should not interfere with emergency responders or responding vehicles and should not be in an area where evacuated persons are exposed to any products of combustion. - 2.
 Each building's facility diagram and site plan shall be available in appropriate areas of the building and shall identify the most direct evacuation routes to the designated safe areas both inside and outside of the building.
 The facility diagram and site plan must identify the location of the fire alarm control panel, fire alarms, fire extinguishers, hoses, water spigots, and utility shut offs.

 - 3. Teachers and staff will receive training on the location of the primary emergency evacuation routes and alternate routes from various points in the building.
 During fire drills, students and staff will practice evacuations using primary evacuation routes and alternate routes. - 4.
-Certain employees, such as those who work in hazardous areas in the building, will receive training on the locations and proper use of fire extinguishers and protective clothing and equipment. - Fire drills will be conducted periodically without warning at various times of the day and under different circumstances, e.g., lunchtime, recess, and during assemblies.
+Certain employees, such as those who work in hazardous areas in the building, will receive training on the locations and proper use of fire extinguishers and protective clothing and equipment. - 5.
+Fire drills will be conducted periodically without warning at various times of the day and under different circumstances, e.g., lunchtime, recess, and during assemblies.
 State law requires a minimum of five fire drills each school year, consistent with Minnesota Statutes section 299F.30.
 See Minnesota Statutes section 121A.035. - 6.
-A record of fire drills conducted at the building will be maintained in the building administrator's office. - 7.
+A record of fire drills conducted at the building will be maintained in the building Main Office. - 7.
 The school district will have prearranged sites for emergency sheltering and transportation as needed. - 8.
 The school district will determine which staff will remain in the building to perform essential functions if safe to do so (e.g., switchboard, building engineer, etc.).
 The school district also will designate an administrator or his or her designee to meet local fire or law enforcement agents upon their arrival.